How to make your event successful

 Often an A/V crew will be able to set up through the night, but some city centre venues may have a curfew and/or additional charges for access during anti-social hours.

-When booking a venue (and the same applies to all services), read the contract carefully, negotiate as much as possible (e.g. negotiate a deposit schedule that works for you, favourable cancellation terms, a freeze or a cap on incidental costs if booking significantly in advance) and don’t agree to conditions that are unreasonable or put you/your business at risk.
+When booking a venue (and the same applies to all services), read the contract carefully, and negotiate as much as possible (e.g. negotiate a deposit schedule that works for you, favourable cancellation terms, a freeze or a cap on incidental costs if booking significantly in advance) and don’t agree to conditions that are unreasonable or put you/your business at risk.
 If possible, get legal advice before signing any legally binding contract.

 #4 – Define your audience